The heterogeneous impact of the EU-Canada agreement with causal machine learning: Results

-Yet, the great degree of heterogeneity of the treatment effects is worth special attention, as it is a piece of evidence that has been neglected in trade policy literature.
-We argue that exposing heterogeneity is one important advantage of implementing matrix completion for trade policy evaluation, whereas the otherwise typical empirical test would have summarized the policy's effectiveness with a unique synthetic coefficient.
-For example, if we implemented a simple diff-in-diff strategy, as in Appendix B, we would obtain a unique statistically non-significant coefficient, on which we would have concluded that the treaty did not have any impact.
-In reality, positive and negative effects could cancel out, and the unique coefficient can conceal relevant heterogeneity.
+Let's start by looking at the heterogeneity of the treatment effects on the intensive margin for products exported to Canada in Figure \ref{fig: TET Canada distribution graph}, where we can observe both products that experienced a reduction in trade following the implementation of CETA, and products that consistently benefited from the new trade regime.
+The substantial heterogeneity in treatment effects needs special attention.
+We argue that exposing both positive and negative effects is an important advantage of implementing matrix completion, whereas the typical empirical test would summarize the policy's effectiveness with a single synthetic coefficient, therefore aggregating underlying heterogeneity.
+For example, when we implemented a simple diff-in-diff strategy (see Appendix B), we obtained a unique, statistically non-significant coefficient, leading us to conclude that the treaty had no impact.
+In reality, positive and negative effects can cancel each other out, and the unique coefficient can conceal relevant heterogeneity.

+Visually, we can realize that positive treatment effects slightly prevail.
+In Table \ref{tab: TET Canada distribution table}, column (1), we report the weighted (wATET) and unweighted Average Treatment Effects on the Treated products (ATET), following eq. \ref{eq: wATET}, which can still be used to evaluate the overall impact of the new trade regime.
+We find an ATET of about 5.53\%, and a slightly higher wATET of 6.37\%.
+The statistical significance of ATET is determined by a t-test.
+For wATET we report a weighted standard deviation computed as $\sqrt{\frac{\sum_{i=1}^N w_{pdt} \left( TET_{pdt}^*-wATET_{pdt}\right)^2}{(\mathcal M-1) \backslash \mathcal M \sum_{i=1}^N w_{pdt}}}$, where we take into account the distribution of weights, $\mathcal{M}$ is the number of the treatment effects on the treated products that we computed, and $wATET_{pdt}$ is the weighted average we get from \ref{eq: wATET}..
+Indeed, both in the case of the weighted and unweighted effects, the standard deviations are relatively high.

-The heterogeneity is still pronounced when we group single products by main classes, as in Table \ref{tab: TET prod_classes} and Figure \ref{fig: TET prod_classes graph}.
-Apparently, most classes register a positive impact, except for Animal and Animal Products, Mineral Products, Plastics/Rubbers, and Wood \& Wood products; no negative impact is found on any other class.
-The impact is positive and higher in Foodstuffs with a weighted average treatment effect (WATET) of 1.9\%, and it is lower in the case of Stone and Glass Products with a WATET of 0.476 \%.
-Notably, almost all distributions are positively skewed with an asymmetry in favour of the positive quadrant, with the exceptions of Mineral Products (HS 25-27) and Wood \& Wood Products (HS 44-49), whose WATETs are anyway non-significantly different from zero.
+The heterogeneity is still pronounced when we group single products by main HS classes, as in Table \ref{tab: TET prod_classes} and Figure \ref{fig: TET prod_classes graph}.
+Evidently, all product classes register a positive wATET.
+The impact is positive and higher in Vegetable Products, with a weighted average treatment effect (wATET) of 9.18\%, and lower in Stone and Glass Products, with a wATET of 1.98\%.